HETRI: Heterogeneous Ising Multiprocessing: Background

+{\bf Problem decomposition} partitions a large problem that exceeds the Ising machine capacity into smaller subproblems that fit within the machine.
+It becomes necessary as problem sizes grow beyond the spin count supported by a given topology.
+In the best case, the problem decomposes into independent subproblems that can be solved independently on separate Ising cores.
+This usually is not possible: subproblems typically depend on each other through shared variables, so the solution to one affects the other, prohibiting subproblem-level parallelism.

-For each subproblem that spans as many physical spins as the underlying Ising machine can support, a key question becomes how to account for the impact of the rest of the variables, not covered by the subproblem at hand.
-One common practical approach is setting the corresponding spins in the Ising formulation of the problem to known values, which is often referred to as {\em clamping}.
-Such known values typically come from solutions in previous iterations which solved subproblems covering the left-out spins.
-If for instance, a subproblem covers spin $s_j$, but not $s_i$, by setting $s_i$ to (-)1, the $J_{ij}s_is_j$ term would reduce to (-)$J_{ij}s_j$, which we can account for, without breaking the Ising formulation, by updating the local field coefficient $h_j$ to (-)$J_{ij}$ + $h_j$.
+For each subproblem, the variables not included must still be accounted for.
+A common practical approach is {\em clamping}, which sets the corresponding spins in the Ising formulation to known values, typically taken from previously solved subproblems.
+If, for example, a subproblem covers spin $s_j$, but not $s_i$, by setting $s_i$ to (-)1, the $J_{ij}s_is_j$ term would reduce to (-)$J_{ij}s_j$, which we can account for, without breaking the Ising formulation, by updating the local field coefficient $h_j$ to (-)$J_{ij}$ + $h_j$.

-Ising solvers are probabilistic in nature.
-Solvers iterate over multiple, possibly overlapping subproblems to cover all problem spins and try to solve each subproblem a preset number of times.
+Ising solvers are probabilistic and typically iterate over multiple, possibly overlapping subproblems to cover all problem variables, solving each subproblem a preset number of times.
 The decomposition algorithm dictates how problem variables get picked in forming subproblems, which has a big impact on solver performance.
-Decomposition by divide and conquer is common, and variants
+Divide-and-conquer decomposition is common, with variants that either ignore~\cite{sharma2022increasing} or consider problem connectivity~\cite{cilasun20243sat}.